arav1419/EC1302_19EC302---Electronic-Devices-Laboratory/SIMULATION OF REGULATED POWER SUPPLY.md

 10.Right-click each component and set the required values.

-11.Save the file with a suitable name.
+11.Save the file with a suitable name..

 12.Click Run → Advanced→ Transient Analysis and set the stop time (e.g.,60 ms).